 All policies and procedures as outlined in the Guide to Campus Life are applicable for residents in the Greek Village.
 The University recognizes the rights of the chapter as a private organization to govern the space and/or resident members and non members with additional policies and procedures, providing that they are not in conflict with University policy and/or the policy of their national organization.

-Yes, each Greek House has a resident assistant that is employed by the Office of Student Life.
-In most cases the RA is a member of the organization.
+Yes, each Greek Village House has a Greek Village House Manager that is employed by the Office of Fraternity and Sorority Life.
+The House Manager is a member of the organization.

 No, there is no food service in the house.
 There is a full kitchen in the house available for use.